 Why is Grooming So Important?

-Grooming your dog is more than just brushing loose hairs and looking good.
-Coat maintenance help keep our dogs comfortable, free of mats and tangles, and even helps them better regulate their body temperatures.
-This is especially important during shedding season in the Spring and Autumn when double coated dogs begin to blow their undercoats.
+Grooming your dog is more than just brushing loose hair and looking good.
+Coat maintenance helps keep our dogs comfortable, free of mats and tangles, and even helps them better regulate their body temperatures.
+This is especially important during the shedding season in the Spring and Autumn when double-coated dogs begin to blow their undercoats.

 Can You Prevent Shedding?